 It took foreverrrrrrrrr to complete this tiny bathroom remodel.
 I’m convinced small spaces are much much harder to remodel than larger spaces.
 With that said though, we are OVER THE MOON in love with the end result.
 We ripped everything out of this space.
 Tile, wire mesh, 2 inch thick mortar, more tile, broken sliding doors, a weird platform, and did I mention tile?
 So much brown tile!!
 This teensy tiny bathroom remodel tested my love of DIY many times along the way but I’m happy to say we persevered!
 You can see part 1 & part 2 of this process.

 We started with a very brown bathroom.
+You can find this here if you need the best services for abthroom fixtures.
 The walls were a yellowed cream color and the tiles were 3 shades of speckled brown.
 Ewww.
 First things first, we made this mood board.
 When I say we, I mean my husband and I. He has become the BEST DIY problem solver through this process.
 I’m so grateful for him and all of his hard work in this bathroom!
 Anyway…mood board.

 This post is sponsored by Build Direct.
 All thoughts and opinions are my own.
 This post also may contain affiliate links for your convenience.
 See full disclosure here.

 We definitely strayed a bit with the design and I’m glad we did.
 I HATED that light fixture once it was up in the room.
 Thankfully it was only $40 and the new one I got makes me swoon!
 Ahhh!!!
 I haven’t found a forever rug for this tiny space yet either so if you have any suggestions I’d love to hear them.
 I need something small, absorbent but also stylish and doesn’t clash or take away from the beautiful tile.
 You ready for some pictures?!